Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation: Proof of the main Theorems

 \subsection{Proof of Theorem \ref{th2}}

-The uniqueness result in Theorem \ref{th2} is a direct consequence of Theorem \ref{th1} when we take $s=1$.
-We have then only to prove the existence of a global solution $(u,\rho)$ for ($NSB_h$).
-The arguments given hereafter, based on the Friedrichs method, are very classical. (see for instance \cite{Chemin1,Paicu1,Paicu2,Danchin1} for more details)\\
+\begin{proof}[]\\ The uniqueness result in Theorem \ref{th2} is a direct consequence of Theorem \ref{th1} when we take $s=1$.
+Thus, we only have to prove the existence of a global solution $(u,\rho)$ for ($NSB_h$).
+The arguments given hereafter, based on the Friedrich's method, are very classical. (see for instance \cite{Chemin1,Paicu1,Paicu2,Danchin1} for more details)\\

-For $n\in\mathbb N$, we consider the following approximate system:
+For $n\in\mathbb N$, we consider the following approximate system

-where $\mathbb{E}_n$ denotes the cut-off operator defined on $L^2(\mathbb{R}^3)$ by $\mathbb{E}_n u := \mathcal{F}^{-1} (\mathds{1}_{B(0,n)} \hat{u})$. \\ It is then easy to see by using a fixed point argument that there exists some $T_n>0$ for which $(NSB_h)_n$ admits a unique solution $(u_n,\rho_n)\in\mathcal{C}^{\infty}([0,T_n[, \mathcal{L}^{2,\sigma}_n)$, where :
+where $\mathbb{E}_n$ denotes the cut-off operator defined on $L^2(\mathbb{R}^3)$ by $\mathbb{E}_n u \bydef \mathcal{F}^{-1} (\mathds{1}_{B(0,n)} \hat{u})$. \\ It is then easy to see by using a fixed point argument that there exists some $T_n>0$ for which \eqref{B_n} admits a unique solution $(u_n,\rho_n)\in\mathcal{C}^{\infty}([0,T_n[, \mathcal{L}^{2,\sigma}_n)$, where

-Moreover because $u_n$ and $\rho_n$ are regular, we can multiply the first equation in $(NSB_h)_n$ by $u_n$ and the second one by $\rho_n$.
-Then, for $t\in [0,T_n[$, after integrating the corresponding terms over $[0,t[\times\mathbb R^3$, we obtain the classical uniform $L^2$-energy bounds:
+Moreover, because $u_n$ and $\rho_n$ are regular, we can multiply the first equation in \eqref{B_n} by $u_n$ and the second one by $\rho_n$.
+Then, for $t\in [0,T_n[$, after integrating the corresponding terms over $[0,t[\times\mathbb R^3$, we obtain the classical uniform $L^2$-energy bounds